-Project Possible is run by a team of committed, 'everyday' individuals - including trustees, staff and volunteers.
+Project Possible is run by a team of dedicated, passionate individuals - including trustees, staff and volunteers.
 Here are a few of them...

 Debbie works closely with our partners and is responsible for ensuring that our projects are developed in line with Project Possible’s mission.
 She uses her project management skills to maintain financial accountability and a focus on measuring and evaluating impact.
 Debbie grew up in Peru and is fluent in Spanish.
 She has many years’ experience working in Peru in the fields of education, discipleship and micro-enterprise and on her return to the UK she managed a healthcare partnerships programme in sub-Saharan Africa.
 Her spark comes from her experience of living between Peru and UK.
 She loves to immerse herself in other people’s worlds and is enthusiastic about building diverse multi-cultural partnerships, strongly committed to creating sustainable opportunities, so that a person can live a dignified life.